-Kerman lies on a sandy plain, under the shadows of barren rocky hills, and surrounded by mountains on the north and east and experiences a cool climate and frequent sandstorms in the autumn and spring.
+Kerman lies on a sandy plain, under the shadows of barren rocky hills, surrounded by mountains on the north and east and experiences a cool climate and frequent sandstorms in the autumn and spring.

-Famous for the largest carpet-exporting centre in Iran, the city formerly owed its industrial reputation to shawl making.
-You will discover the water is brought in by qanats, underground aqueducts from the surrounding hills, an enormous brick-made citadel in the world, and inspired Persian gardens considered as some of the most attractive in Kerman.
+Famous for being the largest carpet-exporting centre in Iran, the city formerly owed its industrial reputation to shawl making.
+You will discover the water is brought in by qanats, underground aqueducts from the surrounding hills, an enormous brick-made citadel in the world, and inspired Persian gardens considered some of the most attractive in Kerman.

 Ready to discuss your trip to Iran?

 Speak to one of our travel specialists and we’ll create your personalised itinerary just for you.